-WELD 104 Shielded Metal Arc Welding Lab 2 credits Offered Each Semester
+WELD-104 Shielded Metal Arc Welding Lab 2 Credits

 This course contains laboratory assignments and exercises focused on in-depth practical experiences and structured practical exercises in shielded metal arc welding as they might apply to the welder in the workplace.
 There are no prerequisites or corequisites required for enrollment in this course.